 At NCCS, our students receive an outstanding academic education; however, we believe a quality education expands past the intricacies of mathematics, science, the arts and other core knowledge.
 We build up our students in mind, body, spirit, and character.

 We teach character.
 Honestly and integrity are taught and expected from our students in every aspect of their schooling, as these are integral characteristics of a trustworthy person, and trustworthiness is essential to a successful future.
 We maintain a culture of respect at our school, and expect this to be held between students, teachers, and staff.

 We teach leadership.
 Our staff mentors our students, and as they grow, we give them opportunities to mentor others.
-From our sixth grade helping younger students learn to read, to our high school science classes teaching our elementary the importance of S.T.E.M. through leading group projects, leadership is an essential part of our curriculum.
+From our sixth graders helping younger students learn to read, to our high school science classes teaching our elementary the importance of S.T.E.M. through leading group projects, leadership is an essential part of our curriculum.

 We encourage service.
 The best leaders know how to serve others well.
 Throughout every age group, we teach our students the importance of service, and give them several opportunities to put this into practice.
-Learn more about how are students serve here.

 Our students learn how these disciplines, in tandem with their academics, were created to help us understand the beauty of God's creation and His plan for them in this world.